TodePond/DreamBerd/README.md

 **Technical info:** Type annotations don't do anything, but they help some people to feel more comfortable.

 ## Previous
-The `previous` keyword lets you see into the past!
+The `previous` keyword lets you see into the past!<br>
 Use it to get the previous value of a variable.
 ```java
 const var score = 5!
 score++!